-Year: II Semester: II Total: 8 hours /week Lecture: 4 hour/week Practical: 4 hours/week Lab: 0 hours/week
+Lecture: 4 hours/week Practical: 4 hours/week

 This course deals with post-harvest handling and basic knowledge of cereal processing and utilization of major cereal grain and their products as well as about baking and confectionery technology.
 It also deals with the major cereal grain which effect the milling yield.
 Primarily, it imparts the basic knowledge about the grain milling and also provides the knowledge of preparation of different quality cereal products.
 Students will be able to know about sugar confectionery products and bakery products.